 Current credits that reduce excess tax and can be carried over to next year.
-The first group of credits is comprised of current credits (for 2022 expenses), and the amounts not used this year are carried over to next year:
+The first group of credits is comprised of current credits (for 2024 expenses), and the amounts not used this year are carried over to next year:

-- Code 237, New California Motion Picture and Television Production Credit.
-This credit is allocated and certified by the California Film Commission (CFC) as well and is really an extension of the preceding credit.
-Again, you can claim no credit unless you received certification for 2022 from the CFC with a certificate number 5000 or higher.
-See form FTB 3541 for details. - Code 205, Disabled access.
+- Code 223, California Motion Picture and Television Production Credit.
+This credit is allocated and certified by the California Film Commission (CFC) for tax years starting on or after January 1, 2011 and before 2016, as indicated by a certificate number no higher than 4999.
+See form FTB 3541 for details. - Code 247, Cannabis Equity Tax Credit.
+This credit, new for 2024, is available for a taxpayer that is an equity licensee approved for the fee waiver and deferral program administered by the DCC.
+See form FTB 3821 for details. - Code 205, Disabled access.
 (Road Map line for Premium Level only, supported by Form 3548.)
 This credit is similar to the comparable federal credit, but is limited to \$125 or half of the qualified expenditures that do not exceed \$250, whichever is less.
 If not using the Premium Level software, you must manually enter here the result on line 8 of Form 3548. - Code 204, Donated agricultural products transportation.
 This credit allows a credit up to 50% of the costs paid or incurred for the transporting of agricultural products donated to nonprofit charitable organizations.
+You must complete FTB 3547 (not built into the software), and enter the result from that form here. - Code 246, High-Road Cannabis Tax Credit.
+This credit, new for 2024, is available for a taxpayer who that is a commercial cannabis business that has a Type-10 or Typ2-12 license issued by the DCC and has requested a tentative credit reservation from the FTB.
+See form FTB 3820 for details. - Code 244, Homeless Hiring Tax Credit.
+This credit is available to qualified taxpayers that hire eligible individuals.
+The employer must have certification of the employee's homeless status from a qualifying organization and must request a tentative credit reservation from the FTB.

-You must complete FTB 3547 (not built into the software), and enter the result from that form here. - Code 203, Enhanced oil recovery.
-This credit is similar to the comparable federal credit, but the credit is only one-third of the federal credit and is limited to qualified projects located within California, as figured on FTB 3546 (not built into the software). - Code 238 New Donated Fresh Fruits or Vegetables This credit replaced the code 224 credit (shown in the next section).
+- Code 237, New California Motion Picture and Television Production Credit.
+This credit is allocated and certified by the California Film Commission (CFC) and is really an extension of the preceding credit (code 223, above) for tax years starting on or after January 1, 2016.
+You can claim no credit unless you received certification for 2024 from the CFC with a certificate number 5000 or higher.
+See form FTB 3541 for details. - Code 238 New Donated Fresh Fruits or Vegetables This credit replaced the code 224 credit (shown in the next section).
 It amounts to 15% of qualified value. - Code 234 New Employment Credit.
 This new credit is available only to taxpayers who have received a tentative credit reservation for hiring a full-time employee in a designated census tract or economic development area.
 See FTB 3554 for details.